Bohemian F.C.: Stadiums

 Bohemians' first home ground was the Polo Grounds in the Phoenix Park.
 Goal posts and other equipment were kept at the park's gate lodge on North Circular Road which also doubled as a dressing room.
-They remained there until the 1893–94 season when they obtained a private ground on Jones Road now known as Croke Park, the headquarters of the Gaelic Athletic Association.
-The space then took in the ground previously occupied by the Old Belvedere playing pitches and now occupied by the Cusack Stand.
-For the first time it was possible for the club to build up some sort of finances, since a charge for admission was made at all important home matches.
+They remained there until the 1893–94 season when they obtained a private ground on Jones Road, later known as Croke Park, the headquarters of the Gaelic Athletic Association.
+At the time, the space was called the City and Suburban Sports Grounds and included the area previously occupied by the Old Belvedere playing pitches, later becoming the Cusack Stand.
+For the first time it was possible for Bohemians to build up some sort of finances, since a charge for admission was made at all important home matches.

-They moved to a new home at Whitehall Farm, Glasnevin, in time for the start of the 1895–96 season but in those days, the area was out of the way and without public transport so the Bohemian committee continued to look for a new home ground.
+The club moved to a new home at Whitehall Farm, Glasnevin, in time for the start of the 1895–96 season.
+In those days, the area was out of the way and without public transport so the Bohemian committee continued to look for a new home ground.